vctrsmelo/CS50s-AI-with-Python/README.md

 # AI Algorithms for CS50s AI Course

-I've implemented these algorithms for Harvard Online AI course.
+I implemented these algorithms for Harvard Online AI course.

 The projects are: